epichb/PremiumArr/README.md

 Currently it supports basically all of the Sonarr, Radarr and Lidarr, ... but only in form of a blackhole folder.
 In the future I will add support for the API of Sonarr, Radarr, Lidarr, ... so it can mark downloads as failed (-> next release).

-Also not yet included is any from of persistence of the state, so if the container is restarted, it will forget all downloads that are currently in progress.
+The state is preserved in a SQLite DB - so even if the container is restarted / crashed / updated the state is preserved.

 It's still under heavy development, so expect bugs and missing features.